 In addition to those in bloom, you can also start planting spring-flowering bulbs, such as erythroniums, tulips and daffodils.

 Discover five of the best autumn-flowering bulbs for September to grow, below.

-Garlic chives (Allium tuberosum) are easy to grow, and they should flower well into September, especially if you’ve been deadheading them.
+Garlic chives (Allium tuberosum) are easy to grow, and they should flower well into autumn.
 The leaves have a lovely, sweet garlic flavour and are often used in Chinese, Japanese and Korean dishes.
-It also makes a great companion plant for carrots.
+They also make a great companion plant for carrots.

 Commonly known as the autumn daffodil, Sternbergia lutea is an ideal autumn-flowering bulb for September.
-They’re Mediterranean natives, so enjoy full sun and a well-drained soil.
+It’s a Mediterranean native, so enjoys full sun and a well-drained soil.

-While they look somewhat exotic, crocosmia are actually tough, low-maintenance plants.
+Strictly speaking, crocosmias grow from corms rather than true bulbs.
+While they look somewhat exotic, they’re actually tough, low-maintenance plants.
 Whichever crocosmia you go for, sprays of fiery blooms are a guaranteed hit in September.
 They’re slug-proof, too!

 Nerines are the perfect antidote to a waning garden – at the end of summer they burst into flower, with some species, such as Nerine undulata, lasting into November.
 Plus, they’re easy to lift and divide in spring, to get more plants for free.